 Can you see where I repaired the hole?
 It’s the bottom 3 rows in the center (the cleaner looking stitches).
-Well, the repair went so well that I decided to write a tutorial on how I fixed this hole, step-by-step!
-The tutorial is too long to put in this blog post, so here’s the link to the page with the downloadable pdf tutorial on repairing a crochet project!
+Well, the repair went so well that I decided to create a crochet class to teach others to repair their crochet projects!
+I’ll be teaching this class at the CGOA Conference in the very near future!

 Merry Christmas and Happy New Year!